pierrot-lc/website/supply/posts/nixos-deep-learning/post.md

 ]
 ```

-And then you specify which group you want to install with `uv`: `uv sync --group
+And then you specify which group you want to install with uv: `uv sync --group
 [jax-local|jax-cuda]`.

+## Final Thoughts

+As said at the beginning, this post covers only the python development shell.
+The story is
+completely different if what you need is to package your python project with nix.

+Using flakes not only allows someone to run the python project on NixOS but also makes it really
+easy to choose your CUDA dependencies.
+At some point I had to specifically install the beta version
+of my nvidia drivers with the latest version of CUDA.
+When your whole setup is declarative, those
+kind of dependencies is only two lines updates.

 Hope this will help new comers on their NixOS journey, as it helped mine!